kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 In summary, Stop and Copy is a simpler and more efficient algorithm that avoids fragmentation by copying live objects from one space to another.
 Mark and Compact, while more complex, eliminates fragmentation by moving live objects to a contiguous block of memory.
 The choice of which algorithm to use depends on the specific needs and constraints of the program being developed.

+Stop and copy uses more memory considering it has a to- and from-space.
+But it is more efficient, since it does not need to pass over the heap 2 times, it can just copy all the live objects.
+However mark and compact goes over the heap twice marking the used object and then compacting them while updating the pointers.

 ## pros and cons for stop and copy
 ### pros